ChonHinT/Group_6_Assignment_2/README.txt

 -----------------------------------------------------------------
 Version:
 Old: 10th July - So far, the webpage has different items with their belonged category, can add items into basket, browse products (Calvin)
-Latest: 22nd July - added create User and login function & payment (Calvin)
+Old: 22nd July - added create User and login function & payment (Calvin)
+Latest: 25th July - reinforced password requirement when user register an account

 Details: In this project, you will develop an e-commerce platform that allows users to
 1. browse products (done)